 Please note: for Attend from Anywhere customers an additional screen is required.
 The additional screen must have a minimum screen size of 19 inch and minimum resolution of 1280x1024, with the vertical resolution (1024) being the most critical.

 This five-day course describes how to use Configuration Manager and its associated site systems to efficiently manage network resources.
 In this five-day course, you will learn day-to-day management tasks, including how to manage applications, client health, hardware and software inventory, operating system deployment, and software updates by using Configuration Manager.
 You also will learn how to optimize System Center Endpoint Protection, manage compliance, and create management queries and reports.
-Additionally, this course, in conjunction with Microsoft Official Course 20703-2B, helps certification candidates prepare for Exam 70-703: Administering System Center Configuration Manager and Cloud Services Integration.

 This course is for experienced information technology (IT) professionals, typically described as Enterprise Desktop Administrators (EDAs).
 These EDAs deploy, manage, and maintain PCs, devices, and applications across medium, large, and enterprise organizations.
 A significant portion of this audience uses, or intends to use, the latest release of Configuration Manager to manage and deploy PCs, devices, and applications.